-The Difference Between The District Attorney’s Office And The City Attorney’s Office In Criminal Cases
+Difference Between District Attorney’s and City Attorney’s Office In Criminal Cases

 So, there are all sorts of different intricacies as it relates to the relationship between the City Attorney and the District Attorney’s office – how they file crimes, how they deal with defense attorneys.
 There’s a whole hierarchy in each of the offices.
 The City Attorney has the main person.
 They have an assistant.
 They have a bunch of Deputies.
 They have supervising City Attorneys in each of the branches of the courthouses.

 The District Attorney is like a business.
 They have a head District Attorney and they have multiple Assistant heads.
 They’ve got office heads.
 The Deputy District Attorney.
 There are over a thousand Deputy District Attorneys in Los Angeles, which I think is one of the biggest District Attorney’s office in the world.